leochilds/learnyounode-walkthrough/1. Hello World/walkthrough.md

 $ node program.js
 ```

+So this first part tells you how to make a node script and then run it in node.
+So go ahead and make your file.
+I called mine helloworld.js

 You can write to the console in the same way as in the browser:

 ```js
 console.log("text")
 ```
+This here is basically giving us the answer.
+The console.log() function will take the object inside the brackets and print it out to the console.
+So in your file you can type console.log("HELLO WORLD").
+Save it.

 When you are done, you must run: